 Number 9 Films was established by award-winning producing partners Stephen Woolley and Elizabeth Karlsen after a long collaboration at both Palace and Scala Productions.
 In 2005 the company was awarded one of the much sought after Slate Development Funding schemes by the UK Film Council.
 The company has quickly gone on to establish itself as one of the UK’s leading independent production companies forging relationships with a wide range of talent in the UK, across Europe and in the States.
-The company aims to produce between 2 and 3 films a year with a young and vibrant production and development team, headed by Kate Lawrence, who has been with the company for almost 8 years.
+The company aims to produce between 2 and 3 films a year with a young and vibrant production and development team.

 2010 saw the release of Mark O’Rowe’s (Boy A, Intermission) Perrier’s Bounty directed by Ian Fitzgibbon and starring Cillian Murphy, Jim Broadbent and Brendan Gleeson and Made in Dagenham, a social comedy set during the 1968 Ford machinists strike, written by Billy Ivory (Common as Muck), directed by Nigel Cole (Calendar Girls, Saving Grace) starring Sally Hawkins, Bob Hoskins, Rosamund Pike, Andrea Riseborough and Jaime Winstone.
 The film was recently nominated for four BIFA awards, won the Variety Best British Film award and the audience, jury and best screenplay awards as the Dinard Film Festival in France.